-Power Fail Warning
+Power-Fail Warning

-The LTC692/LTC693 generate a power failure output (PFO) for early warning of failure in the microprocessor's power supply.
-This is accomplished by comparing the power failure input (PFI) with an internal 1.3V reference.
+The LTC690 family generates a Power Failure Output (PFO) for early warning of failure in the microprocessor's power supply.
+This is accomplished by comparing the Power Failure Input (PFI) with an internal 1.3V reference.
 PFO goes low when the voltage at the PFI pin is less than 1.3V.
 Typically PFI is driven by an external voltage divider (R1 and R2 in Figures 8 and 9) which senses either an unregulated DC input or a regulated 5V output.
-The voltage divider ratio can be chosen such that the voltage at the PFI pin falls below 1.3V, several milliseconds before the 5V supply falls below the maximum reset voltage threshold of 4.50V.
+The voltage divider ratio can be chosen such that the voltage at the PFI pin falls below 1.3V several milliseconds before the 5V supply falls below the maximum reset voltage threshold 4.75V.
 PFO is normally used to interrupt the microprocessor to execute shutdown procedure between PFO and RESET or RESET.

-The power fail comparator, C3, does not have hysteresis.
+The power-fail comparator, C3, does not have hysteresis.
 Hysteresis can be added however, by connecting a resistor between the PFO output and the noninverting PFI input pin as shown in Figures 8 and 9.
 The upper and lower trip points in the comparator are established as follows: